-Admittedly, preventing real exchange rate appreciation can be tricky.
-The policy instrument is not the real exchange rate but the nominal exchange rate.
+Admittedly, preventing real exchange rate appreciation can be tricky.9 The policy instrument is not the real exchange rate but the nominal exchange rate.
 If home inflation is rapid, there is a temptation to prevent a nominal depreciation, and thus to permit a real appreciation, in order to help with inflation control.
 I suspect that this consideration influenced the exchange rate policy response to high inflation in 2009 and 2010.
 The downside was that the real appreciation contributed thereafter to a rise in the current account deficit to a dangerous level in excess of 4 per cent of GDP in 2011 and 2012, with various untoward effects.
 The lesson I would draw is that inflation control should, in general, be assigned to monetary and fiscal policy, not to exchange rate policy, thus liberating the exchange rate to achieve external objectives.
 This separation of monetary policy and exchange rate policy is of course a departure from the pure doctrine of inflation targeting.
-But it is made possible by the use of sterilized intervention and targeted capital controls.
+But it is made possible by the use of sterilised intervention and targeted capital controls.
 These policies are particularly useful when confronting another temptation to let the nominal and the real exchange rate appreciate, viz. large inflows of unstable foreign capital.
-To the extent that substantial inflows cannot confidently be expected to be permanent, there is a good case for resisting real appreciation.
-Of course, there are trade-offs.
-Sterilized intervention requires appropriate instruments.
-These do exist in India but need to be strengthened, as rightly argued in the report of the Patel Committee on the Monetary Policy Framework.
-10 Another wellknown limitation of sterilized intervention is that it can impose some costs, economic and case for most of them (the exception is Japan for three decades from 1960).
+To the extent that

+8 If the Balassa-Samuelson theory had empirical validity, one would see a sustained trend of bilateral real exchange rate appreciation of fast-growing East Asian countries against the U.S. dollar.
+This has not been the case for most of them (the exception is Japan for three decades from 1960).
 This implies that these countries at least maintained and perhaps improved their international competitiveness in tradable goods over time.
 I am grateful to Dr. Kamakshya Trivedi for making the relevant data available to me.